PhluantMobile/dojo_js/README.md

 ### Google Maps

 The following functions give a simplified method to utilize the Google Maps JavaScript API.
 At present, both the geocoding and map drawing functions are supported.
-Both features require the Google Maps JavaScript reference placed before the PCF reference, be it in the head or inline.
+Both features require the Google Maps JavaScript reference placed before the dojo.js reference, be it in the head or inline.
 A callback function is also required.
 Example Google Maps JavaScript reference:

 ```
 <script src="https://maps.googleapis.com/maps/api/js?v=3.exp&sensor=false"></script>